 Frequently Asked Questions

-RADIESSE is a specific type of dermal filler called an injectable biostimulator.
-RADIESSE acts directly on cells inside the skin to replenish its natural reserves of collagen and elastin.1 RADIESSE and RADIESSE (+) are FDA-approved to smooth moderate to severe facial wrinkles and folds, such as nasolabial folds (the creases that extend from the corner of your nose to the corner of your mouth).2,3 RADIESSE is also used for correcting volume loss in the back of the hands.4
+RADIESSE is a specific type of dermal filler called an injectable biostimulator which is approved for use in adults aged 22 and older.1,2 RADIESSE acts directly on cells inside the skin to replenish its natural reserves of collagen and elastin.1 RADIESSE and RADIESSE (+) are FDA-approved to smooth moderate to severe facial wrinkles and folds, such as nasolabial folds (the creases that extend from the corner of your nose to the corner of your mouth).2,3 RADIESSE is also used for correcting volume loss in the back of the hands, and RADIESSE diluted 1:2 with 0.9% saline solution can be used to treat décolleté wrinkles.2,4

 RADIESSE is injected under the skin in a quick procedure that can be done over the lunch hour.2